-How to create customer profiles / buyer personas for B2B
+The complete set of hands-on power tools to create and define insightful customer profiles / buyer personas for B2B Sales

 The original article was published on Daniel Nilsson's private Blog.